SwarmUS/SwarmUS-doc/docs/sections/hardware/HiveBoard/hiveboard-ui.md

 Red rectangles, from left to right:

 - [Buttons](#reset-buttons) for FTDI, MCU and WROOM reset
-- JTAG jumper, theses jumper shall stay in place if you want to use the on board debugger.
+- JTAG jumper, these jumpers shall stay in place if you want to use the on board debugger.
 - Input/Output expander button
 - Mezzanine connector, 100 mils
 1. 3.3V